 A summary of the ongoing obligations of a registered Private Fund are set out below:

 - Valuations: Private Funds must have appropriate and consistent procedures for the proper valuation of its assets.
 Valuations must be carried out at least once a year.
-Valuations must be carried out by an independent third party, an administrator or the manager or operator of the fund provided the valuation function is independent of the management function or that potential conflicts of interest are properly identified, managed, monitored and disclosed to investors.
-Under the draft 'Rule on the calculation of Asset Values', currently under consultation, Private Funds must disclose their valuation policy within their constitutional documents, marketing materials or other form of investor communication.
+Valuations must be carried out by an independent third party, an administrator or the manager or operator of the fund provided the valuation function is independent of the management function or that potential conflicts of interest are properly identified, managed, monitored and disclosed to investors. under the draft 'Rule on the calculation of Asset Values', currently under consultation.
+Private Funds must disclose their valuation policy within their constitutional documents, marketing materials or other form of investor communication.
 CIMA may exempt a Private Fund from this valuations requirement, either absolutely or subject to such conditions as CIMA may determine.

 - Safekeeping: Private Funds must appoint a custodian to hold the custodial fund assets.
 The custodian must verify that the fund holds title to any other fund assets and maintain a record of those assets.
 A fund may notify CIMA that it is neither practical nor proportionate to appoint a custodian having regard to the nature of the assets which it holds.
 In this case, the fund must appoint an independent third party or the manager or operator of the fund to carry out the title verification function.
 If this function is carried out by the manager or operator, it must be independent from the portfolio management function and potential conflicts of interest must be properly identified, managed, monitored and disclosed to investors.

 - Cash Monitoring: Private Funds must appoint a person to monitor its cash flow, ensure all cash has been booked in cash accounts opened in the name, or for the account of, the fund and ensure that all payments made by investors have been received.
 An independent third party may be appointed to perform this role.
 The manager or operator of the fund may also be appointed provided this function is independent of the management function or that potential conflicts of interest are properly identified, managed, monitored and disclosed to investors.
+In addition, should this function be performed internally by the manager or operator of the fund, the fund's auditor will be required to confirm that the function was carried on throughout the year when signing off the fund's audited financial statements.

 - Identification of Securities: Private Funds which regularly trade securities or hold them on a consistent basis must maintain a record of the identification codes of the securities it trades and holds.
 This information must be made available to CIMA upon request.